Firebrand tours to the Galaxy

 “Ah, a competitor in the making, I will have to keep an eye on you Terrans,” Loxz commented.

-“I am sure that given a large yet finite market the merchants eventually will have to share.
-If Humph is to be believed, there are many unexplored worlds just waiting for us to supply what they didn’t know they needed,” Steve reasoned, “I guess when it is a saturated market we will be pushing up daisies, and it will be our grandchildren’s problem.”
+“I am sure that given a finite market the merchants eventually will have to share.
+If Humph is to be believed, there are many unexplored worlds just waiting for us to supply what they didn’t know they needed,” Steve reasoned, “When it is a saturated market we will be pushing up daisies, and it will be our grandchildren’s problem.”

 They continued their tour pointing out interesting details and suggesting improvements that the factory could incorporate at refits or new constructions.
 By the time they had finished and returned to the flight deck progress the ship had made the trip to the jump off point.
 They parted and settled in to wait for the next change of direction because this was unique breaking in tour all trainees were aboard to gain firsthand experience.
 A flight crew of four was required without a Droman just to run the bridge.